khashimoto-lab/GPMC/core/README.txt

     stop when the solver finds #projected models >= num.

 -post / -no-post
-    do post-processing after the counting procedure is interrupted (default: off)
+    do post-processing after the counting procedure is interrupted (default: off).
+    This option is not active when -upto option is specified.

     If it is interrupted once, do post-processing in order to output the incomplete count result at the time.
     NOTE: The post-processing may spend much time for large instances.

--compUpBnd / -no-compUpBnd
-    compute a sound upper bound of the number of projected models (default: off)

-    If the main counting procedure stops before getting the exact number of models (e.g., the solver is interrupted with -post on, or -upto is specified but the exact number is over a given threshold), then proceed to compute a sound upper bound.
-    NOTE: This option is experimental.
-In many cases, the solver returns the trivial bound.